Circles

 Then lay her pallid form to rest

-Where earth has donned her crimson
+Where earth has donned her crimson vest

 In the gay chamber of the West,